Brancorpse/ProjectShop/README.md

 # Shop

-This is ny firt web app project using Python with Django
+This is my firt web app project using Python with Django